Best Time to List in San Jose: Month-by-Month Guide

 January

-Buyer traffic is light right after the holidays, yet the buyers who are out are often serious or relocating.
+Light buyer traffic, but the buyers who are out are often serious or relocating.
 With fewer competing listings, a move-in-ready home can still attract attention.
-Pricing needs to be realistic.
-Use January to start deep prep if you’re aiming for a spring launch.
+Use January to start deep prep if you are aiming for a spring launch.

 February

 The market begins to wake up and inventory stays relatively low.
 Listing late in the month can help you get in front of early spring buyers.
-If you price too aggressively, you may miss momentum.
-This is a great time to complete repairs and book staging and photography.
+Complete repairs and book staging and photography this month.

 March